Paleo Banana Bread

 Remove from oven.
 Cool completely before slicing and serving.

-Use very ripe bananas for best results.
+Use ripe bananas for best results.
 This will naturally sweeten this banana bread.

-Runny almond butter (not chunky) is best for this Paleo Chocolate Chip Banana Bread.
+Runny almond butter (not chunky) is best for this Paleo banana bread.

 Sift in almond flour and tapioca flour.
 This reduces clumps of flour in the batter.